 What happens if I am suspended?

-Suspension means that for a set number of days, you are not allowed to attend school.
-Suspensions usually happen if you have seriously misbehaved.
-Each school has their own procedures for what steps are taken before suspension.
+Suspension means that for a set number of days, you are not allowed to attend school. procedures for what steps are taken before suspension.

 What happens if I am expelled?

 Expulsion is more permanent that suspension - it means you can't attend this school again.
 There are legal steps that must be taken before expulsion: the school must determine that rule 29 was violated, then the board of management tells the Educational Welfare Officer that the school plans to expel you.
 Then at least 20 days must pass before expulsion.
 The Educational Welfare Officer will try and ensure you get an education in another school.